Hougang Tou Mu Kung [后港斗母宫]

 Members continued cruising around the waters to ensure that everything was fine before heading back to the shore.
 Idols of the gods and the Nine Emperor God’s tablet were returned to their respective sedan chairs and returned to the temple.
 Meanwhile, the crowd slowly dispersed and devotees board the chartered bus back to the temple.

 At the temple, the yellow decorations (lanterns and candles) were taken down and replaced with red ones to formally show that the Nine Emperor Gods’ celebration had officially came to an end.

-Text and Photos by Team Hougang 2017 (Jesslyn Kiam, Valarmathi Mahendran, Hakeem Hussein,)
+Text and Photos by Team Hougang 2017 (Jesslyn Kiam, Valarmathi Mahendran, Hakeem Hussein, Cara Wong)

 Team Leader: Dean Wang

-Our very sincere thanks to the committee of Xuan Wu Shan temple for their support and assistance during our documentation project.
+Our very sincere thanks to the committee of Hougang Tou Mu Kung temple for their support and assistance during our documentation project.